 SAN MATEO, Calif., June 25, 2014 -- Sookasa, Inc., an innovator in compliance for popular cloud

-devices, today introduced new capabilities for its Sookasa Cloud Compliance Service™, including the ability for users to share documents through any email provider using secure private links.
+applications and mobile devices, today introduced new capabilities for its Sookasa Cloud Compliance Service™, including the ability for users to share documents through any email provider using secure private links.
 For the first time, content that is encrypted on public cloud services can be shared securely using file links with any recipient, with no receiver downloads or setup required.
 Sookasa also has extended its support for Dropbox encryption, compliance and access control to Android devices.

 With today’s update, Sookasa enables professionals to natively leverage their favorite cloud file sharing services, such as Dropbox, using Windows, Mac and now Android devices, while transparently encrypting sensitive data and addressing regulations such as HIPAA and FERPA.
 Sookasa now enables professionals to use their favorite email clients, such as Gmail, Outlook, and Mailbox, to securely share documents by sending private links to encrypted data.
 The recipient must be authenticated in order to access the content of the link, and will not be able to forward access to others.

 Cloud services such as Dropbox, Box and Gmail scatter and duplicate files across multiple devices and shared folders.
 This creates a significant challenge in regulated industries such as healthcare, education, legal and finance because the loss of a single device that is connected to a cloud account can cause a catastrophic data breach and significant legal liability.